-Property Organization (WIPO) and NII Test Collection for IR Systems Project (NTCIR).
-Table 2 presents the scales of these data sets.
-We briefly describe them below.
+Property Organization (WIPO)5 and NII Test Collection for IR Systems Project (NTCIR).6 Table 2 presents the scales of

 3.1.1 LSHTC Data Sets

 LSHTC challenges aim at promoting the study of classification methods for large hierarchies.
 The first challenge was launched in 2009 [31], [41], the second in 2011 [42], and the third in 2012.
 The descriptions of participant systems are published through technical reports at the challenge's homepage and published papers at workshops of ECIR 2010 and ECML/PKDD 2011.
 The challenge data sets are publicly available, but the labels of the test sets remain undisclosed.
 The online result evaluation service remains open to facilitate related research.
 This service is employed to evaluate the experimental results on LSHTC data sets in this paper.